 Weibo is a microblogging platform founded in 2009 by Sina.
 Weibo is well-known outside of China because of its similarity with Twitter.
 As of June 2017, Weibo actually has more monthly active users than Twitter.
-However, the road for Weibo was not all smooth and successful because of fierce competition from other platforms.
+However, the road for Weibo was not smooth and successful because of fierce competition from other platforms.
 In Dec 2013, Weibo only had 129 million monthly active users.
 In an attempt to regain its relevance, it integrated short video and live streaming functions to boost user numbers.
 It also formed a strategic partnership with Alibaba to explore social commerce and marketing solutions, and to facilitate interaction between merchants on Alibaba’s platforms and Weibo users.

 Weibo for business

-- Download Page apps on Weibo’s platform to carry out marketing and promotion activities, payment processing and ad campaigns.
+- Download Page apps on Weibo’s platform to carry out marketing and promotion activities, payment processing, and ad campaigns.

 - Use banners on top of your Weibo page to redirect users to your official website or e-commerce partners.

 - Advertising: Social Display Ads to redirect users to an advertiser’s Weibo page, Promoted Feeds, Promoted Accounts, and Promoted Trends.

 QQ is like WeChat’s elder brother.
 It has been widely used in China since 1999, 12 years before WeChat was founded.
 QQ is very popular among young users aged 21 years or below.
 To avoid using the same social media tool, i.e. WeChat, as their parents.
 Some young users have both WeChat and QQ, but they usually choose to share their updates, photos, and videos on QQ only.

 - Compared to WeChat, QQ is not as well-known outside of China.
 However, it’s important not to ignore the potential of QQ’s huge user base